Consensual Nonmonogamy

 5. Embrace personal and cultural humility as a clinical strategy to center client voices, needs, and experiences.

-Love is Not a Pie: Helping Clients Navigating Consensual Nonmonogamy
+Love is Not a Pie: How to Navigate Consensual Nonmonogamy

 ADDITIONAL READING: